debpal/BharatFinTrack/docs/download.rst

 ---------------------

-Download the daily summary report for all NSE indices, which is uploaded daily on the `Nifty Indices Reports <https://www.niftyindices.com/reports/daily-reports/>`_, and save as 'daily_summary_report.csv' in the specified folder path.
+Download the daily summary report for all NSE indices, which is uploaded daily on the `Nifty Indices Reports <https://www.niftyindices.com/reports/daily-reports/>`_, and save as 'summary_index_price_closing_value.csv' in the specified folder path.

 .. code-block:: python